mert-othaw/mert-othaw/Anleitung_Dozenten.md

 ### Step 3
 On the homepage, you can select the "Launch now" option (without registration) and get started right away or select the "Or sign up for free" option (with registration).

-Recommendation to the screen setup for a successful implementation of the hybrid design thinking module are to use the following "widgets":
+The following "widgets" are recommendations for the screen setup for a successful implementation of the hybrid design thinking module:
 - Time
 - Timer that expires with the scheduled time for a regulated flow of the design thinking module (see "schedule.md")
 - stopwatch